Farm Table Dinners

 About our farm-to-table dinner series

-Among our guest chefs this year: familiar favorites as well as a few new friends who will join us in the barn for the first time.
-Each chef is eager to create a special one-night-only menu that includes our own grass-fed lamb, sheep's milk cheeses and yogurt, and locally grown and produced fare that celebrates the very best of our local food culture.
+Among our featured chefs this year: familiar favorites as well as a few new friends who will join us in the barn for the first time.
+Each chef is eager to create a special one-night-only menu that includes our own grass-fed lamb, sheep’s milk cheeses and yogurt, and locally grown and produced fare that celebrates the very best of our local food culture.

 Chef Ted Habiger, Room 39–Midtown

 Ted has been a strong supporter of the farm from the beginning, utilizing our grass-fed lamb and sheep’s milk cheeses on his restaurant menu.
 As owner and executive chef of Room 39-Midtown, Ted combines seasonal ingredients and exceptional value with a warm atmosphere and friendly service.
 Room 39 has become a fixture in Kansas City for breakfast, lunch and dinner.
 Recently, Ted was named as semifinalist for Best Chef Midwest for the Oscars of the culinary world, The James Beard Awards.
 We love starting our season with Ted and can’t wait to see what he brings to the table this year.

 This marks Alex’s fourth Farm Table Dinner, and we're delighted to welcome him back.
 The Local Pig is Kansas City’s premier full-line butcher shop dedicated to locally sourced products and humanely raised meats.
 Since its early spring opening last year, The Local Pig has been satisfying food fans across the city.
 Alex shares our belief that you should know where your food comes from.
 His culinary perspective centers on the use of fresh seasonal ingredients and innovative cooking techniques to create new and exciting flavor profiles.

 Chef de Cuisine Cody Hogan, Lidia’s Kansas City

 Saturday, June 28th